miraris/animeNewsNetwork_Client/README.md

     //list of titles to, I suggest doing one at at time thou,
     //threashold cutoff, if the percent between the searched title and the title found
-    // is not greater then the threashold then do not return the title. findTitlesLike(titles: string[], theashold?: number): Observable<SeriesModel[]>; }
+    // is not greater then the threashold then do not return the title.
+    // this paramter is optional and if not given defaults to 80% findTitlesLike(titles: string[], theashold?: number): Observable<SeriesModel[]>; }